smmunna/Sentiment-Analysis/readme.md

-Here’s a `README.md` you can use for your **Sentiment Analysis Web App with FastAPI and HTML frontend**:

 # 🧠 Sentiment Analysis Web App (FastAPI + HTML)

 This project is a sentiment analysis web application that uses a Logistic Regression model trained on the **Sentiment140** dataset.
 Users can input a tweet/message through a simple HTML form and receive a prediction: **Positive 😊** or **Negative 😞**.